Jaza/autosaveify/README.md

 conventions for options, methods, and custom events.

-Autosaveify is designed to be used on a Bootstrap-powered web page (currently Bootstrap 3).
+Autosaveify is designed to be used on a Bootstrap-powered web page (currently compatible wih Bootstrap 3).
 The CSS and the example markup look good and work properly on top of Bootstrap's standard CSS and markup.
 However, feel free to try it out in a non-Bootstrap environment.
 You will need to write your own CSS to get it looking and working as expected (please consider contributing your CSS back if you do this).

 Autosaveify includes some CSS and some examples that use third-party form widgets, including